 We’ll read your story.
-If we like it, we’ll let you know and if we don't like it we'll let you know but we will keep it in an archive until we have rejected it.
+If we like it and plan to publish it we’ll let you know and if we don't like it we'll let you know.
+If your story fits our imprint and is of publishable quality we will keep it in an archive for one month, after which we wil reject it.
 If you manage to place your story elsewhere, please let us know the title and the day you submitted and we'll remove it from the archive.
-Normally, stories are accepted or rejected within a month but sometimes we have a surge in submissions.
+Stories are sheduled for publication or rejected within a month but sometimes we have a surge or a dearth in submissions.

 Each year we’ll publish a volume of “The Best of” which will be sold as a trade book If you are in the volume you will have a share of the profits.

 You may advertise yourself in a 50 word bio, including your web site details, if your story is over 1,000 words.
 If it is shorter, you still may include a link to your website.
 Both will be displayed at the end of your story.
 Our editing process will include some work on your bio to maximise its effect.